Цена металла

 • small elastic hysteresis.

-Due to their characteristics, steels of this class of precision alloys are widely used in the manufacture of:
+Thanks to their characteristics, steels of this class of precision alloys are widely used in manufacturing:

-Due to their chemical neutrality and the absence of rejection by living tissues, such alloys have also become popular in medicine.
+Thanks to chemical neutrality and absence of rejection by living tissues, such alloys have also become widespread in medicine.

-Steel grades 36NHTYU, 40KHNM and 40K27XNM are used for the production of medical instruments, including injection needles, and materials implanted into the human body.
-One of the domestic enterprises that has independently mastered the full production cycle of the 40KHNM alloy and is successfully manufacturing it is located in the northern capital: the St. Petersburg Precision Alloy Plant.
+Steel grades 36NKhTYu, 40KhKhNM, and 40K27KhNM are used to produce medical instruments, including injection needles, and materials implanted in the human body.
+One domestic enterprise that independently mastered the full production cycle of alloy 40KhKhNM and successfully manufactures it is in the northern capital — Petersburg Plant of Precision Alloys.

-Alloys with specified elastic properties differ in physical and mechanical properties and chemical composition and, accordingly, have their own technological features during production.
+Alloys with specified elastic properties differ in physical and mechanical properties and chemical composition and accordingly have their own technological production features.
 In total, 3 groups of spring alloys can be distinguished:

-1. Disperse-hardening products have high plasticity and are easy to process by pressure.
-The required physical and chemical properties are achieved by cold plastic deformation or hardening.
-The composition contains Ni-Cr compounds with the possible addition of Fe and Mn, Nb-Ti and Co-Ni.
+1. Precipitation-hardening — have high ductility and are easily formed.
+Required physical and chemical properties are achieved by cold plastic deformation or quenching.
+Composition includes Ni-Cr compounds with possible addition of Fe and Mn, Nb-Ti, and Co-Ni.

-2. Elinvars — at temperatures below the Curie point, they are non-magnetic (provided there is no magnetic field).
-They are based on a Mo-Re compound with the addition of Cr or Co.
+2. Elinvars — below the Curie point they are non-magnetic (provided there is no magnetic field).
+Based on Mo-Re with addition of Cr or Co.

-3. Deformation-hardening ones have lower strength relative to the first group, have high hardness and corrosion resistance, and are non-magnetic.
-Production requires cold deformation followed by hardening.
-They are made from Cr-Ni with Fe or Co, as well as from Mo-Re.
+3. Deformation-hardening — have lower strength relative to the first group, high hardness and corrosion resistance, and are non-magnetic.
+Production requires cold deformation preceded by quenching.
+Made from Cr-Ni with Fe or Co, and also from Mo-Re.

-The second group also includes all tuning fork bimaterials that are used for the production of stabilizers and filters.
+The second group also includes all tuning-fork bimaterials used to produce stabilizers and filters.

-In total, there are 12 main steel grades that are precision alloys with specified elastic properties.
-Each of them has found its own application.
+In total, 12 main steel grades belong to precision alloys with specified elastic properties.
+Each has found its field of application.

-40KNHMVTYU and 42NHTUA steels are used in the manufacture of clockwork and various spring elements; 40KHNM is also used in surgery for stitching blood vessels, fastening bones, and installing joint prostheses.
+Steels 40KNKhMVTYu and 42NKhTYuA are used to produce watch mechanisms and various spring elements; 40KhKhNM is also used in surgery for suturing blood vessels, fastening bones, and installing joint prostheses.